linuxiano85/FluxaraAudioVideoConverter/docs/brand/NAME-DECISION.md

 ## Previous Name

 This project was previously known as **NovaAudioVideoConverter**.
-The rebrand to Fluxara reflects:
+The rebrand to Fluxara (repository now at `linuxiano85/FluxaraAudioVideoConverter`) reflects:

 1. **Expanded Vision**: Moving beyond generic conversion to specialized analog restoration
 2. **Suite Identity**: Positioning for future expansion (fluxara-avc, fluxara-capture, etc.)